Practice Security Questions Now

 - Security scenarios for ENCOR are frequently mapped to Domain 5 (20%), so read the objective carefully before picking controls or architecture.

-- Expect multi-service scenarios where Security interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+- Expect multi-topic scenarios where Security interacts with routing, switching, security, or automation patterns rather than appearing as an isolated question.

 High-Value Security Concepts